gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 # Lattice Semiconductor Dialog

 Discussion on improving relationship with open source community.
+Why is this important to Lattice?
 The technical landscape is changing.
 More people want open source solutions for long term support and improved security visibility.

 Who is @gojimmypi?
 I'm here as a maker and a hobbyist.
 I'm not affiliated with Lattice, or any other chip maker.